 - It sticks out further than your handlebars so it can get caught on things and you can’t squeeze through very small gaps in traffic.

 I’m usually a pretty harsh critic but I had trouble thinking of anything negative to say about this mirror.
 Before my first bicycle tour, I had never used a cycling mirror and now wouldn’t ride without one.
 Being able to see what is behind me makes me feel so much safer.
-I don’t have to constantly be turning my head to watch for traffic or trusting that drivers see me.
+I don’t have to constantly turn my head to watch for traffic or trust that drivers see me.
 Now I can always keep an eye on people approaching me to pass.

 More from Where The Road Forks